Respiratory Illness

 A multi-modal, year round approach to reducing risk for clients is recommended.
 This includes:

-Key points from the Public Health Ontario Technical Brief on Interim Infection Prevention and Control Measures Based on Respiratory Virus Transmission Risk in Health Care Settings (PDF, 430 KB):
+Key points from the Public Health Ontario Best Practices for the Prevention of Acute Respiratory Infection Transmission in All Health Care Settings (PDF, 2.3 MB):

 Planning & Communication